Level: Masters, PhD

 Queen Mary is pleased to offer CONACyT-funded PhD students a variable fee discount to meet the CONACyT maximum contribution.
 CONACyT will contribute 300,000MX Pesos towards your fees each year and Queen Mary will waive the remaining fee*.

 Upon applying for the PhD, applicants must inform their supervisor and department that they are applying for CONACyT funding.
 CONACyT will pay scholars a stipend towards living costs to its scholars.
-This may be supplemented by funding from Fiderh or Funed as it is not enough to meet UKVI requirements.
+This may be supplemented by funding from Fiderh or Funed as typically students need £1300/month to live in London.
 PhD students can often earn money from lab demonstrating, marking and tuition.
 However, this should not be replied upon for funding.

 *For some areas of research in the School of Medicine and Dentistry, extremely high research costs may prevent the School from covering the remaining fees.
 For this reason, it is especially important that applicants discuss this with their supervisor and department upon applying to Queen Mary.